-(b) "Good Reason" shall mean any material breach by Employer of the terms hereof that is not corrected by Employer within five (5) days after written notice by Executive to Employer, including, without limitation, (i) the assignment to Executive of any duties inconsistent in any respect with his position as Chief Financial Officer (including status, offices, titles, reporting requirements, authority, duties or responsibilities); or (ii) any failure by Employer to comply with its compensation obligations under this Agreement, inclusive of Executive Benefits afforded in Section 5.5.
-If Executive terminates his employment for Good Reason, subject to Employer's right to cure as set forth above, the termination shall take effect on the effective date (determined under Section 15) of the written notice to Employer.
-Notwithstanding the foregoing, in the event Executive does not terminate his employment for Good Reason within thirty (30) days after the Employer's failure to cure as provided herein, such condition giving rise to a "Good Reason" shall no longer constitute Good Reason for Executive to terminate his employment.
+(b) "Good Reason" shall mean any material breach by the Company of the terms hereof that is not corrected by the Company within five days after written notice by the Executive to the Company, including, without limitation, (i) the assignment to the Executive of any duties inconsistent in any respect with his position as the Chief Executive Officer (including status, offices, titles, reporting requirements, authority, duties or responsibilities); or (ii) any failure by the Company to comply with its compensation obligations under this Agreement.
+If the Executive terminates his employment for Good Reason, subject to the Company's right to cure as set forth above, the termination shall take effect on the effective date of the written notice to the Company (determined under Section 15).
+Notwithstanding the foregoing, in the event the Executive does not terminate his employment for Good Reason within thirty days after the Company's failure to cure as provided herein, such condition giving rise to a "Good Reason" shall no longer constitute Good Reason for the Executive to terminate his employment.